AmandeepBIT/blockchain-basic/golang-blockchain/README.md

-# BASIC BLOCKCHAIN FLOW
+# BASIC FLOW

-This repo is related to the basic block chain flow.
-In which you can create the blocks as per previous Hash.
-You can also get the list of all the blocks
+This repo is to create shards of files and save its information into Manifest file

 ## INSTALLATION SETUP